 By the 1896-1897 winter season, Charles Francis was once again living at 56 Commonwealth, joined by Herbert and Harriet Jaques, who also maintained a home at Schooner Head on Mt.
 Desert.
-They all continued to live there during the 1899-1900 winter season.
+They all continued to live at 56 Commonwealth during the 1899-1900 winter season.
 In December of 1899, Charles Francis married again, to Jeannette E. Ridgeway (Hayden) Herrick Martin, the widow of Edwin Herrick and of Isaac P. Martin.
 They and the Jaqueses moved soon thereafter.

 By the 1900-1901 winter season, 56 Commonwealth had once again become the home of Henry Sayles.
 In 1899, he had been living in Bar Harbor.
 From about 1902, he was joined there by his nephew, George Tappan Francis (the son of Charles and Harriet (Sayles) Francis) and his wife, Frances (Brown) Francis.
 George Francis was a piano manufacturer and later a mechanical engineer.